shibedrill/oxidefetch/README.md

 **1.4.3:** Removed newline print before information.
 This should be up to the user to print, using their shell profile.
 **1.4.4:** Fixed an issue where GPUs would all print on one line.
 **1.4.5:** Minor changes to system color detection.
 Removed all warnings.
+**1.4.6:** Cargo formatting applied to all files.
+Mild string reformatting in print statements.

 ### License
 This software is covered by the MIT license.
 See license.txt for details.